null-von-sushi/macOS_cope/README.md

 # macOS_cope
-How to deal with macOS
+List of recources on how to deal with macOS and make it somewhat usable.

-# Apple shit
-Still a WIP.
 ## iMessage
 You can temporarily (because it automagically comes back it seems) deregister iMessage from the share menu by running `/System/Library/Frameworks/CoreServices.framework/Versions/A/Frameworks/LaunchServices.framework/Versions/A/Support/lsregister -R -f -u /System/Applications/Messages.app`.
 This works on any system.
 A more permanent solution would be to delete iMessage (or rather, move it to a .dmg so you have a backup).
 For this, you will need to disable System Integrity Protection.